timescale/docs/promscale/visualize-data/apm-experience.md

 <procedure>

-1. Copy the content from the `.json` file from the above referenced Promscale dashboards.
+1. Download all the `.json` files from the above referenced Promscale dashboards URL.
 1. In Grafana UI select `Create` from left side menu bar, navigate to `Import`.
-1. Paste the copied the `json` file content to `Import via panel json` text box and click on `Load` to import the dashbaord into Grafana instance.
+1. Select `Upload JSON file` option and select the downloaded `json` dashboard file to import into Grafana instance.
 1. On importing the dashboard select the `folder` to which you want to add the imported dashboard.
-1. Select the data source from which you want the dashboard to query the data.
+1. If requested, select the data sources from which you want the dashboard to query the data.
     * For APM dashboards select the `TimescaleDB / PostgreSQL` data source as `Promscale-SQL`.
     * For APM dashboards select the `Promscale Jaeger Tracing` data source as `Promscale-Tracing`.
-    * For Promscale metrics select the `Prometheus` data source as `Promscale-PromQL`.

 </procedure>

+## Mounting dashboards as snapshots

+You can mount the dashboards in Grafana on startup by using the configuration options offered by Grafana as shared in [Grafana docs](grafana-dashboard-mounting) add all the dashboards with APM as prefix from [Promscale Github repo](promscale-github-dashboards) to the directory thats mounted in Grafana configuration.

 [promscale-grafana-dashboards]: https://grafana.com/orgs/promscale/dashboards
 [promscale-github-dashboards]: https://github.com/timescale/promscale/tree/master/docs/mixin/dashboards